findonflow/find/Overview.md

 // They should not be freely moved or regarded as NFT assets pub contract FindThoughts {

-	// These are the fields in the thoguht and exposed through ThoughtPublic interface to enable the above mentinoned functions
+	// These are the fields in the Thought and exposed through ThoughtPublic interface to enable the above mentinoned functions

 	// One thing to mention is that Thought supports NFT views.
 	// We implemented FindViews.ViewReadPointer in thoughts, therefore it can be used to point to NFTs (and fetch NFT information)